Gather & Grow

 Q&A Session: Allow students to ask questions about potential careers in the field, educational paths, and real-world applications of landscaping and horticulture.

-Reflection discussion: a great opportunity for students to share one thing they learned and a new idea they found exciting.
+Closing and reflection discussion: A great opportunity for students to share one thing they learned and a new idea they found exciting.

-Join us for a MNLA member-only networking event following our student-focused Green Industry Showcase.
-This two-hour session is your opportunity to connect with fellow professionals from the nursery, landscape, and greenhouse sectors in a relaxed, engaging environment.
-Enjoy meaningful conversations, share your biggest wins and toughest challenges, and gain fresh insights from peers.
+Join us for a networking event following our Green Industry Showcase with students.
+This session is your opportunity to connect with fellow professionals from the nursery, landscape, and greenhouse sectors in a relaxed, engaging environment.
+Enjoy meaningful conversations, share your biggest wins and toughest challenges, and gain fresh insights.
 The day will end featuring a dynamic panel discussion diving into the top three industry issues identified during lunch—a great chance to collaborate, problem-solve, and strengthen your professional network.

 The MNLA Board of Directors and MNLA Foundation invite you to support “Gather & Grow”, a brand-new program connecting high school students with industry professionals to promote careers in horticulture, landscape, and agriculture.